andreagagna/project-eidos/README.md

 - Lightweight tooling to render progress and generate quarterly views.
 - Placeholder folders for year‑one artifacts (to be linked with GaiaFlow work).

-> Motto: *Clarity in thought, beauty in presence, love in action.*

 ---

 ## Structure